≡ Menu

 Best Life Insurance for Marijuana Use

-It used to be difficult to get life insurance with marijuana use, but many companies have laxed their underwriting criteria as more and more states legalize marijuana use.
+It used to be difficult to get life insurance for marijuana use, but many companies have relaxed their underwriting criteria as more and more states legalize marijuana use.

-Companies are going to want to know how often you use it, whether you smoke it or eat it, and why you use it, i.e. is it for recreational purposes or for medicinal purposes?
+Companies will want to know how often you use it, whether you smoke it or eat it, and why you use it, i.e., is it for recreational purposes or medicinal purposes?
 If medicinal, what is the underlying condition the marijuana is treating?

-The current crop of marijuana friendly life insurance companies include:
+The current crop of marijuana-friendly life insurance companies includes:

 • Equitable